Holistic Skin Practitioners: What are they and how can they help?

-Your Integrative Dermatology Practitioner will need a longer consultation with you to address your skin concern.
+Holistic practitioners typically provide longer consultations with you to address your skin concern.
 The extra time is needed to listen to your story about your skin, your concerns, and for you to gain a deeper understanding of your condition and how it affects your overall health.
 The longer consult is also needed for the practitioner to assess Comorbidities.
 These are conditions which are often associated with chronic skin conditions and need to be addressed if your treatment is to be successful.
-This Whole Body Approach is one of the hallmarks of Integrative Dermatology, where not only the skin but the whole person is considered to shape your treatment plan.
+This Whole Body Approach is one of the hallmarks of Holistic Skin Treatments, where not only the skin but the whole person is considered to shape your treatment plan.

-Education forms an important focus in Integrative Dermatology and helps to empower you to make the necessary changes to better manage your skin condition and any associated comorbidities which may affect your health, or which you may be at risk for.
+Education forms an important focus in Holistic Skin Treatments and helps to empower you to make the necessary changes to better manage your skin condition and any associated comorbidities which may affect your health, or which you may be at risk for.

-The result of seeing an integrative dermatology practitioner is a long-term benefit to your overall health, and an effective way to manage your chronic skin condition.
+The result of seeing a Holistic Skin Practitioner is a long-term benefit to your overall health, and an effective way to manage your chronic skin condition.

 A Holistic Approach